Lokalise graphic of PHP localization

 Implementing PHP localization: A complete guide

-First off, let’s briefly discuss what localization (l10n) is and why it is such a common task for developers.
-In software engineering, localization is the process of adapting the content of a system to a particular locale so the target audience in that locale can understand it.
-It is not just about changing content from one language to another.
-You have to take date formats, number formats, currencies, text direction, and proper pluralization into account as well.
-For more information, here is our ultimate guide to software localization
+First off, let’s clarify what localization (l10n) is and why it’s such a common task for developers.
+In software engineering, localization means adapting the content of a system to suit a specific locale, ensuring the target audience in that locale can understand it.
+It’s not just about translating content from one language to another—it also involves handling date formats, number formats, currencies, text direction, and proper pluralization.

 1. PHP arrays